scottgriv/php-web_utilities/Batch Script Refresh Utility/README.md

 - A success button will be shown when the script is done executing.

 ## Deployment
-Ensure OS file permission to run the batch file.
+- Ensure OS file permission to run the batch file.
+- Feel free to add your company's logo by replacing the ``logo.png`` file.

 -----